 Image: Bristol Packet

+Is your stag or hen a beer lover?
+Take a craft beer tour of the city, sampling beers from local breweries.
+Or visit the Wiper and True taproom to taste a range of local beers, or learn about the process of beer making on one of their brewery tours.
 You can also book on to regular tours and tastings at Bristol Beer Factory's taproom in Southville, and the Lost & Grounded Brewers taproom in Brislington.

 Take a tour of a local vineyard and try award-winning wine at Aldwick Estate.
 Learn about the history of the vineyard estate, and learn from a knowledgeable guide.
 Make a weekend out of it and stay overnight at Aldwick Estate’s on-site, self-catered apartments.

 Wine tours are also available at Woodchester Valley Vineyard to the north in the Cotswolds, where overnight accommodation is also available on-site.
-Wine & Cheese Tours of the Cheddar Valley are also available from Good Stories in Food throughout the year (who also run a 'Happiest Hour' drinks tour in the centre of Bristol, where you'll get to try some local beers, gin and wines).
+Wine & Cheese Tours of the Cheddar Valley are also available from Good Stories in Food throughout the year (who also run a self-guided drinks tour in the centre of Bristol, where you'll get to try some local beers, gin and wines).

 Image: Aldwick Estate